bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-8.md

 Lastly, the total post count has dropped a tad.
 The site of one of our authors has gone 404 and a few other blog posts seem to no longer exist.
 Now I need to figure out how to instrument the site to detect this automatically and prevent bad links from being published.

 Until next time...

-<div id="releases"></div>

-## Recent releases

-{% set itemType = "release" %}
-{% include 'partials/bundleitems.njk' %}

-## Posts from around the web since the last Bundle issue

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Just a few of the many sites built with Eleventy.
-I just share a few that come across my limited-scope radar.
-If you want to see more, check out the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}